Do you believe this age-old advice for success?

 Due to the poor economy, businesses have cut thousands of jobs.
 It started with the 2008 crash and hasn’t reversed.

-Additionally, cheaper labor and less taxes are causing more employers to go overseas.
+Additionally, cheaper labor and fewer taxes are causing more employers to go overseas.
 Where they can produce their goods, and provide services cheaper.

 Obamacare is a major incentive for management to keep the number of employees under 50.
 With less than 50 full-time workers, employers don’t have to provide medical insurance.
 To keep under the magic number, companies will use part-timers, consultants, and temporary help.